near/nearcore/docs/protocol_upgrade.md

 New protocol features are introduced first as nightly features and when the author of the feature thinks that the feature is ready to be stabilized, they should submit a pull request to stabilize the feature using [this template](../.github/PULL_REQUEST_TEMPLATE/feature_stabilization.md).
-In this pull request, they should the feature gating, increase the `PROTOCOL_VERSION` constant, and change the `protocol_version` implementation to map the stabilized features to the new protocol version.
+In this pull request, they should the feature gating, increase the `PROTOCOL_VERSION` constant (if it hasn't been increased since the last release), and change the `protocol_version` implementation to map the stabilized features to the new protocol version.

 A feature stabilization request must be approved by at least **two** [nearcore code owners](https://github.com/orgs/near/teams/nearcore-codeowners)
-Unless it is a security related fix, a protocol feature cannot be released until at least two weeks after its stabilization.
+Unless it is a security related fix, a protocol feature cannot be released until at least **one** week after its stabilization.
 This is to ensure that feature implementation and stabilization are not rushed.